rcemper/ZPM-cache/story.md

 and on vanilla __IRIS for Windows (x86-64) 2020.1 (Build 215U) Mon Mar 30 2020 20:14:33 EDT__
 and __IRIS for UNIX (Ubuntu Server LTS for x86-64 Containers) 2020.1 (Build 215U) Mon Mar 30 2020 20:27:11 EDT__

-There is a mismatch between Installer.cls and Module.xls
-So it fails at import of .INC files.
+Compile of %ZPM.Installer.cls fails due to mismatsh in TEMP directory after copy
-But the actual workaround is simpler than module.xml
+But the actual workaround is far simpler to understand

 See README.md